Introduction to Mortgages

 The mortgage amount does not exceed 80% of the property’s value.
-Therefore, purchaser is supplying a minimum of 20% of the purchase price as a down payment.
+Therefore, a purchaser is supplying a minimum of 20% of the purchase price as a down payment.

 The mortgage amount exceeds 80% of the property value.
 Purchaser is supplying a down payment of 5% to 20% of the purchase price.
 Lenders will require the mortgage to be insured to provide them with default insurance.